Skip to content

 Turn-over return

-What is a Notice of Change?
+What is a notice of change?

-Condo corporations must file a notice of change with the Condo Authority when certain important information filed in a condo return changes or needs to be corrected.
-This information includes:
+Condo corporations must file an NOC with CAO when the following information filed in a condo return changes or needs correcting:

-• Legal name of the condo corporation
+• Operating name of the condo corporation

-• Date and fiscal year of the last AGM
+• Date of last Annual General Meeting

 Who can file?

-A director or officer of the condo corporation
+Director or officer of the corporation

-A licensed condo management provider
+Licensed condo management provider

 Fees and charges